JonathanZcs/OS-Assignment2/README.md

 OS Coding Assignment 2

 Jonathan Zajac
-Operating Systems
+Kent State Operating Systems
 11/20/22

 In this assignment, we are assigned to implement the bankers algorithm.
 I implemented this by using two dimensional arrays to store a processees max, allocation, need and available.
 This program will tell you whether the system is or is not in a safe state and then give you the safe sequence.